 5. A second version of the Semantic Web.
 (Week 2 to week 3)

 Full working version of the semantic network in two languages, with all the necessary links between words and improved definitions.

 Deadline to upload some improved version of the Semantic network is announced in GRAFIK,

 6. Finalized semantic networks (week 3)

 Final shaping and "beautification" of semantic networks, adding technical features, graphics, videos and quotes.
 Testing of the finished networks in a computer room.

-Final deadline to upload the completed Semantic network
+Final deadline to upload the completed Semantic network is announced in GRAFIK,

 Upload the archived files here